HOKGroup/bil/README.md

 5. Directly link requirements in a program to a a hypothetical spatial structure and a designs proposed physcial structure
 6. ...

-## Key Concepts

-1. Things
- * Things that are a type of space
- * Things that take space
- * Constraints
- * ...
-2. Two default organizational concepts
- * Functional
- * Spatial